 The unbind-key command asks for a key and then offers to rebind the key to the normal-character command, or to remove any binding it may have.
 A key bound to normal-character will self-insert; that's how keys like "j" are bound.
 A key with no binding at all simply displays an error message.

 You may bind a given command to any number of keys.
 You may invoke a command, whether or not bound to a key, using named-command, by pressing the Alt-X key.
 Alt-X asks for the name of a command, then runs the command you specified.
 This command passes any numeric argument you give it to the command it invokes.
+(Alt-X, like binding, also works with keyboard macros.
+And it works with any EEL subroutine that takes no parameters, even if it was not defined using the "command" keyword.)

 Some keys behave differently in different contexts.
 For instance, the n key in dired mode moves down one line instead of inserting an "n" as it does in Fundamental mode.
 Every mode has a key table that defines which keys have "custom" bindings for that mode.
 Epsilon uses other key tables when you're typing a response at a prompt, or scrolling through a list of choices.
 You can customize those bindings too.